 The "angle of protection" created by the water shield, as indicated in Figure D-1, shall not exceed 45 degrees.
-Where unusual geometry or method of mounting the shield to the sprinkler exists, additional tests may be conducted as deemed necessary by FM Approvals.
+Where unusual geometry or method of mounting the shield to the sprinkler exists, additional tests may be conducted as deemed necessary by the certification agency.
 Protective guards incorporating shields shall also be subjected to this test.